future-proof-tn/randev-guide/docs/staff-guide/index.md

 To do so

-- Open the Randev application,
+- Open the Randev application

-- Click on the drop down menu icon,
+- Click on the dropdown menu icon

-- Click on my store then instant booking.
+- Click on my store

-it will redirect you to a page where you should provide the phone number of the client, an optional name field, which service does he want and there is a de-activated button that when clicked brings up the calendar in case he wants the booking for another day
+- Click on instant booking
+- Enter the phone number of your client
+- Enter the name of your client(optional)
+- Select the service that you want to provide
+- Click on the book button to choose the first available time slot

+You can also choose another date to do so:

+- click on the button book for later
+- Choose the date
+- Choose the timeslot
+- Click on book

 <p align="center"><img src=./img/InstantBooking.png><p>